Ryang326/STAT628_Module2_Group11/README.md

 # Summary and Presentation
 This directory includes the pdf file of our executive summary and presentation slide for this body fat study.
 * STAT_628_Module2_Group_11_BodyFat_Project_Summary.pdf: our executive summary
+* Stat628Module2Group11BodyFatProjectPresentation.pptx: our presentation slide pptx version
-* Stat628 Module2 Group 11 BodyFat Project Presentation.pptx: our presentation slide
+* Stat628Module2Group11BodyFatProjectPresentation.pdf: our presentation slide pdf version